 When the condition affects the lower limbs, there are also present contractures of the knee and the hip which are often the site of a congenital dislocation

-Current use of the term signifies heterogeneous group of disorders that all include the common feature of multiple congenital joint contractures.
+Current use of the term signifies a heterogeneous group of disorders that all include the common feature of multiple congenital joint contractures.

 It must be noted that arthrogryposis as a physical sign is present in many other conditions as well.